Genesis Counseling & Consulting Services

 Marshall Metz, CRSS

-Marshall is a Certified Recovery Support Specialist (CRSS), certified MRT (Moral Reconation Therapy) instructor, and nationally certified intervention specialist.
+Marshall is a Certified Recovery Support Specialist (CRSS), certified MRT (Moral Reconation Therapy) instructor along with certification in Domestic Violence Itervention, and nationally certified intervention specialist.
 He has worked the addiction recovery field for six years, helping others find the strength to rebuild their lives as he once did.
 He also co-founded the Baldwin County Drug Court Mentor Program, where he continues to support individuals on their recovery journey.
 His story is one of redemption, resilience, and purpose.
 From addiction to advocacy, he has transformed his life and now dedicates it to helping others do the same.
 Through his work, he aims to shed light on the challenges of addiction while fostering a message of hope and possibility.
 Whether in the courtroom, the community, or one-on-one mentoring, he believes recovery is real—and worth fighting for.